-By “tidier” I mean the visual presentation or listing of the results.
-Wherever there are three bold advertisements at the top and bottom of Google and news headlines, pictures and videos are embedded in between, Ecosia often has “clean” lists.
-Of course, advertising, pictures, videos and news are also displayed, but noticeably less intrusive.
-In addition, the headlines - in my mini-test - were more up-to-date.
-Messages from a few minutes ago instead of hours ago were displayed on the same topic.
-AND: ecological companies that pursue a green philosophy have a leaf symbol next to their search result.
+By "cleaner" I mean the visual presentation or listing of the results.
+Where Google has three bold advertisements at the top and bottom with news headlines, images and videos embedded in between, Ecosia often has “clean” lists.
+Of course, advertising, images, videos and news are also displayed, but noticeably less intrusive.
+In addition, the headlines – in my mini test – were more up-to-date.
+Messages from a few minutes ago instead of several hours ago were displayed for the same topic.
+AND: Ecological companies that follow a green philosophy have a leaf icon next to their search result.
 Here is a small, non-representative series of tests:

-Ecosia is a search engine that also advertises and earns money with its service, but not primarily for its own profit, as is the case with Google or Bing.
-Ecosia plants trees all over the world, helping small, emerging businesses in local economies.
+Ecosia is a search engine that also advertises and makes money with its service, but not primarily for its own profit like Google or Bing.
+Ecosia plants trees around the world, supporting small, thriving businesses in local economies.
 Over 50 million trees have already been planted in this way.
-A search of course does not lead to this success for ecology and climate protection; but several searches by many users ensure that euro for euro is enough money for the rainforest, usable areas and the like.
-More information is available at Home from Ecosia.
+Of course, a search does not lead to this success for ecology and climate protection; but several searches by many users ensure that euro for euro enough money for rainforest, farmland and Co. comes together.
+More information is available on the Home from Ecosia.